prannayk/blogonrails/README.md

 # blogonrails

- * A blog created using Ruby on Rails along with the folders I will be using to learn git.
+ * A blog created using Ruby on Rails along with the folders I will be using to learn RoR.
- * This repository will directly be hosted on my domain name.
+ * This repository will directly be hosted on my domain name later.
+For now I am working locally.